-As of 30 June 2014, Ambev had 4,259 civil claims pending in Brazil, including third-party distributors and product-related claims.
-Ambev is the plaintiff in 1,029 and the defendant in 3,230 of these claims.
-Ambev has established provisions totaling 26 million reais (USD 12 million) for Ambev and its subsidiaries as of 30 June 2014, in connection with civil claims.
+As of 31 December 2014, Ambev had 4,547 civil claims pending in Brazil, including third-party distributors and product-related claims.
+Ambev is the plaintiff in 1,129, the defendant in 3,313 and an interested party in 105 of these claims.
+Ambev has established provisions totalling 9.6 million reais (USD 3.6 million) (or 37.3 million reais (USD 14 million) reflecting applicable adjustments such as accrued interest) for Ambev and its subsidiaries as of 31 December 2014, in connection with civil claims.